fetchai/genesis-launch/README.md

 ## Token Bridge

-The UI for the token bridge can be found [here](https://token-bridge.fetch.ai/).
 The UI will check that the destination address has the correct format, which follows the bech32 standard with a prefix of "fetch".
 ERC-20 tokens will be held in the bridge [contract](https://etherscan.io/address/0x947872ad4d95e89e513d7202550a810ac1b626cc), which will serve as a hot wallet for transferring funds from the mainnet to Ethereum.
 A [cold wallet](https://etherscan.io/address/0x5a8de252ea228deCe61638C336fE43ac8166166a) will also be used to secure the ERC-20 token funds with a symmetric hot-cold wallet deployed on the mainnet to manage and secure transfers.

 ## Install fetchd and fetchcli